La-Trobe-Robotics-Club/Ball-Balancing-Robot/README.md

 Doesn't work in manual mode (nothing to calibrate as disc positon/radius set manually)

 ### M: Toggle manual mode, set the position and radius of the disc manually in the Trackbars Red window
+There's a manual mode and automatic mode (via detecting circle of the disc color) to get the centerpoint and radius of the disk.
+Default is manual.

+In manual mode, set the position and radius of the disc using the Trackbars.

 ## FOR DEVS
 ### Arduino